Advancing the standard of care in IV therapy and nephrostomy drainage

 Allows rapid reinstatement of IV therapy / nephrostomy drainage

-Minimises spillage of medication and fluids
+Minimises spillage of medicine and fluids

 Feedback